-Table 99 Maintenance > Remote Management
+Table 104 Maintenance > Remote Management > MGMT Services for IP Passthrough

 LABEL DESCRIPTION Service This is the service you may use to access the Zyxel Device.
-WAN Select the Enable check box for the corresponding services that you want to allow access to the Zyxel Device from all WAN connections.
-Trust Domain Select the Enable check box for the corresponding services that you want to allow access to the Zyxel Device from the trusted host IP address.
+WAN Select the Enable checkbox for the corresponding services that you want to allow access to the Zyxel Device from all WAN connections.
+Trust Domain Select the Enable checkbox for the corresponding services that you want to allow access to the Zyxel Device from the trusted host IP address.
 Port You may change the server port number for a service if needed, however you must use the same port number in order to use that service for remote management.
 Apply Click Apply to save your changes back to the Zyxel Device.
 Cancel Click Cancel to restore your previously saved settings.